BJS611/BogaGuard/README.md

-# 🛡️ LinkGuard - Phishing Detection Extension
+# 🛡️ BogaGuard - Phishing Detection Extension

 **Built for Hackathon 2024** - A lightweight browser extension that protects users from phishing attacks in real-time.